myeportal/LocalTown/README.md

 •	-greatest direct marketing platform on the planet!

-ICO COIN PACKAGES: (estimated revenue generation for further development is .01 per coin)
+ICO COIN PACKAGES:
+(estimated price is earmarked at .01 btc per LFO coin)
-#1: Level A: 5000
+#1: Level A: 5000 coins = 50 bitcoins
 #2: Level B: 2,500-4,999
 #3: Level C: 1-2,499
+Below 1 LFO coins will be given away to customers as incentives to use our proprietary marketing system.

 Purchasing will be available on July 4th, 2015 (softlaunch)